ahmed-al-balochi/ChatGPT-Notes-App/README.md

 # Features:
 1. Amazing UI/UX.
-2. Can create, update, and delete notes.
+2. You can create, update, and delete notes.
 3. Restful API.
+4. ChatGPT powered.
+You can use ChatGPT to complete, translate, and more.

 # Frameworks and Libraries used:
 1. Django